Last update 25 May

 ACAS have also published information for employees and employers including information on simple steps to help protect the health and safety of staff, sick pay and absence from work.

 - Coronavirus Job Retention Scheme.
-Further guidance from 27 March on national insurance and pensions.
+Further guidance published on 9 April

 - Deferring VAT and Income Tax payments